 Equipment of the player, or their partner, causes their ball to move.

-Rule 18-3 Ball at Rest Moved by Opponent, Caddie or Equipment in Match Play.
+Rule 18-3 Ball at Rest Moved by Opponent, Caddie or Equipment.

 Unless it is moved accidentally during search.